 How do I know where my septic system is?

-You may request a copy of your permit from Environmental Services (ES) by calling 919-856-7400 and providing property and owner information.
+Wastewater permits can now be viewed online.
+View more information here.
+If your permit has not been scanned, you may request a copy of your permit from Environmental Services (ES) by calling 919-856-7400 and providing property and owner information.
 If the structure is old, it may be difficult to locate the permit, and information contained on the permit may be limited.
 You may get a rough idea of the tank location by looking under the house to see where the building sewer is located.
 The actual disposal field may sometimes be evidenced by greener grass growth.
 You may also contact a private home inspector, installer, wastewater system operator or wastewater consultant.

 Can Wake County tell me if my land perks?